nlamprian/CLUtils/README.md

 cd build

 cmake ..
-# or, to build the tests too
+# or to build the tests too
-# cmake -DBUILD_TESTS=ON ..
+cmake -DBUILD_TESTS=ON ..

 make

-# to run the example
+# to run the example (from the build directory!)
 ./bin/clUtils_vecAdd

 # to install the library
 sudo make install

-# to build the documentation
+# to build the docs
 make doxygen
 firefox docs/html/index.html
 ```